 Series D and subsequent funding rounds are fairly uncommon.
 This is because this stage is usually used to prepare for IPO or acquisition, fund new opportunities, or cushion failed expectations from a previous round.

-While ownership is diluted further, businesses can benefit from the expertise provided by these types of experienced investors to navigate the scaling of the business to a higher level.
+While ownership is further diluted, businesses can benefit from the expertise provided by these types of experienced investors to navigate the scaling of the business to a higher level.
 These investors look for companies with significant proven growth capabilities and include venture capitalists, private equity firms, and investment banks.

 Because so few companies reach this stage, funding margins are vast and based on business needs.
 Whether it be a funding boost to launch a new product or to compensate for lack of capital in prior rounds, series D funding can run anywhere from $100 million to $1 billion.

-If a company reaches a series D funding round, it is likely well established at this point and has a high valuation that reflects its profitability.
-Investors can require a valuation upwards of $1 billion, which is a rare target for startups to meet.
+If a company reaches a series D funding round, it is likely well-established and has a high valuation that reflects its profitability.
+Investors can require a valuation upwards of $1 billion, a rare target for startups to meet.

-Like in previous rounds, a strong record of profitability and overall growth will be necessary to receive funding from investors, especially this far down the line.
-There will need to be detailed plans for funds utilization and thought as to how to bridge the gap between valuations, if necessary.
+Series D preparation involves similar preparation as prior rounds in that a demonstration of strong profitability and overall growth will be necessary to attract further investments, especially this far down the line of funding stages.
+To secure funding, you’ll need to provide detailed plans for funds utilization and considerations of how to bridge the gap between valuations, if necessary.

-Pros & Cons of Series A, B, C, & D Funding
+Pros and cons of series A, B, C, and D funding

 Pros | Cons |